ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

         ></nimble-mapping-mention-user>
     </nimble-rich-text-mention-user>
     ```
-    If it is a slot based approach and without a configuration element, it is required to provide the information to every options as we don't know that it is a user mention
+    If it is a slot-based approach and without a configuration element, it is required to provide the information to every option as we don't know that it is a user-mention
     or other mention
-    ```html
+    ```HTML
     <nimble-list-option
         key="user-id-1"
         text="username-1"